arestivo/slides/markdown/relationalmodel-uml.md

 --

-Attributes from the association class go to the same relation as the created foreign keys.
+Attributes from the association class go to the same relation as the newly created foreign keys.

 .relational_example[
 Student (<u>number</u>, name)